xiangjunn/tp/docs/UserGuide.md

 ### Viewing calendar : `calendar`

 Shows a calendar of all the events.
-Alternatively, access using the top menu or press `F2`.
+Alternatively, access using the top menu via `File -> Calendar` or press `F2`.

 ![calendar](images/Calendar.png)